What are cookies?

 First and third party cookies

 First-party cookies are cookies that belong to Business Doctors and are cookies that another party places on your device through our Service.
-Third-party cookies may be placed on your device by someone providing a service for Business Doctors, for example to help us understand how our service is being used.
-Third-party cookies may also be placed on your device by our business partners so that they can use them to advertise products and services to you elsewhere on the Internet.
+Someone providing a service for Business Doctors may place third-party cookies on your device.
+For example, to help us understand how the service use.
+Our business partners may also place third-party cookies on your device.
+This is so that they can use them to advertise products and services to you elsewhere on the Internet.

 Targeting Cookies.
 Business Doctors and our advertising partners may use these types of cookies to deliver advertising that is relevant to your interests.
-This information may be shared with organisations outside of Business Doctors, such as advertisers and/or advertising networks to deliver the advertising, and to help measure the effectiveness of an advertising campaign, or other business partners for the purpose of providing aggregate Service usage statistics and aggregate Service testing.
+We may share this information with organisations outside of Business Doctors.
+For example, advertisers and/or advertising networks to deliver the advertising.
+We may use this to measure the effectiveness of an advertising campaign.
+Or other business partners for the purpose of providing aggregate Service usage statistics and aggregate Service testing.

 How to control and delete cookies